 - As required by the credit agreement, beginning June 30, 2020, the principal amount of the New Term Loan Facility will begin to be paid down in equal quarterly installments in an aggregate annual amount equal to 1.00% of the original principal amount, with the balance being payable on February 8, 2026.
 The margin to LIBOR is 500 basis points.
-The interest rate associated with the New Term Loan Facility at March 31, 2020 and December 31, 2019 was 4.959% and 6.792%, respectively.
+The interest rate associated with the New Term Loan Facility at December 31, 2019 was 6.792%.
 On February 10, 2020, an amendment was made to the existing credit agreement, specifically related to the New Term Loan Facility, which reduced the margin to LIBOR to 400 basis points. - The New Revolving Facility provides for up to \$400.0 million of revolving extensions of credit outstanding at any time until maturity on February 8, 2024.
 The margin to LIBOR is 350 basis points.
-The outstanding borrowing associated with the New Revolving Facility at March 31, 2020 was \$200.0 million.
-The outstanding borrowings at March 31, 2020 exceeded 35% of the total amount of commitments under the New Revolving Facility, which required us to calculate the debt to consolidated EBITDA ratio as defined under the springing financial covenant.
-The financial covenant did apply at March 31, 2020, and we were in compliance with the required ratio of first lien net indebtedness to consolidated EBITDA.
-There was no outstanding borrowing associated with the New Revolving Facility at December 31, 2019. - The New Repatriation Bridge Facility had a principal balance of \$63.0 million and matures on February 7, 2020.
+There was no outstanding borrowing associated with the New Revolving Facility at December 31, 2019.
+Subsequently, in February and March 2020, we drew from the New Revolving Facility and had outstanding borrowings of \$200.0 million as of March 25, 2020.
+If the borrowings are not repaid or paid down by March 31, 2020, the outstanding borrowings will exceed 35% of the total amount of commitments under the New Revolving Facility, which will require us to calculate the debt to consolidated EBITDA ratio as defined under the springing financial covenant.
+We expect the debt to consolidated EBITDA ratio to be less than the required 6.75:1.00.

+• The New Repatriation Bridge Facility had a principal balance of \$63.0 million and matures on February 7, 2020.
 The margin to LIBOR is 350 basis points.
 The interest rate associated with the New Repatriation Bridge Facility at December 31, 2019 was 5.292%.
 The outstanding balance of the New Repatriation Bridge Facility was fully repaid in February 2020.